 - Sole-entities: Freelancers are one-person shops; if they get sick or take on other jobs with other clients, you and your project may take a backseat.

-- Scalability: Because freelancers work alone, you can’t scale freelancers.
+- Scalability: Because freelancers work alone, you can’t scale freelancers or ask them to do additional tasks beyond your contract.
 You can hire additional freelancers, but if you work with multiple freelancers, they often have different processes, prices, and methodologies.
 This lack of consistency can make it difficult to grow smoothly.

-On the other hand, when your budget allows, working with a manufacturing marketing agency typically provides a much broader range of resources to create a more robust marketing solution while saving you time and reducing project management stress.
+When your budget allows, working with a industrial marketing agency typically provides a much broader range of resources to create a more robust marketing solution while saving you time and reducing project management stress.

-- Scalability: An agency becomes a “one-stop-shop” for all your marketing needs, allowing you to implement a full-scale, strategic industrial marketing program.
+- Scalability: An agency becomes a “one-stop-shop” for all your marketing needs, allowing you to implement a full-scale, strategic industrial marketing program that's working all year round.

 - Accountability: An agency builds success through a quality reputation and satisfactory performance with their clients.